openeuler-mirror/docs/docs/en/docs/Container/using-systemd-to-start-a-container.md

 ## Function Description

 The init process started in system containers differs from that in common containers.
 Common containers cannot start system services through systemd.
 However, system containers have this capability.
-You can enable the systemd service by specifying the  **--system-contianer**  parameter when starting a system container.
+You can enable the systemd service by specifying the  **--system-container**  parameter when starting a system container.

 ## Parameter Description